Ukraine leader hints at compromise as Russian forces pummel capital

 "All the windows went out and all the debris went into the apartment," he said.

-But despite reducing parts of cities to rubble, Russian forces have been halted at the gates of Kyiv and failed to capture any of Ukraine's 10 biggest cities since President Vladimir Putin ordered the invasion on Feb.
-24.
+But despite reducing parts of cities to rubble, Russian forces have failed to capture any of Ukraine's 10 biggest cities.

 Still, hundreds of civilians have been killed and nearly 3 million people, mostly women and children, have fled Ukraine for safety in neighbouring countries.
 Zelenskiy said on Tuesday that 97 children had died so far in the invasion.